• SNBForums Code of Conduct

 The rules are simple: Be patient, be nice, be helpful or be gone!

 IT in general and networking especially is not my job, just a hobby, albeit a big one.
 When it still was a job, I was just making a company's worth of transition from 10BASE2 cheapernet and Novell's IPX/SPX on DOS into the world of Windows NT, TCP/IP and 10BASE-T. Those were the days.
-First real rack mount switch and all, the server I've built myself...
+First real rack mount switch, the SBS company server I've built myself, SCSI RAID and all...

-My first remotely sent bits was a chat tool I've built using RS-232 via DB-25 connected cable that ran between two flats in our apartments block.
+My first remotely sent bits were a chat tool I've built using RS-232 via DB-25 connected cable that ran between two flats in our apartments block.
+ARPAnet vibes when the characters first appeared on the other side.
 My first "online" was a BBS via USRobotics COURIER 2400 modem.
 My first "real internet" in the company was using 56k USRobotics modem.
 My first WiFi was a pineapple metal can home built antenna sticking out of open window in the freezing winter connected by about 1.5cm thick low loss cable and a pigtail.
 I've managed almost a 1km link with that thing and only 20% packet loss.
+10% when the leaves fell off in November.
 Bliss.

 I've missed almost 2 decades of the greatest progress since, but the possibilities these days are so exciting I couldn't resist to dig deep again.
 I mean we used to buy paper books to learn something and if it didn't work, there was no one to help.
 And OpenSource?
 What OpenSource...